 More connecting (sharing), less storing (managing).

-Connections are endless in today’s day and age.
+These days, connections are endless, and accessible from anywhere.
 We have GPS-enabled cars that give the best routes based on nearby traffic, weather-tracking phones that push air quality notification, and don’t forget about the countless connections people make with each other on a daily basis via social media.
 Society as we know it is simply not welcoming to technology that can’t connect.

 Capacity connects, perhaps most importantly, with your teams.
-Our knowledge sharing platform intelligently captures and curates the tacit knowledge of your organization, so your newest team members have instant access to the knowledge of your most experienced veterans.
+As a knowledge sharing tool, our platform intelligently captures and curates the tacit knowledge of your organization, so your newest team members have instant access to the valuable knowledge of your most experienced veterans.

 On top of that, Capacity connects to your organization’s apps and systems, and, with our patent-pending LiveDoc technology, even your documents, spreadsheets, and web pages.
 Our KSP also comes out of the box with connections to dozens of today’s most popular enterprise apps, and with our Developer Platform (BETA), your org can connect any additional app it likes, proprietary or otherwise.